NeuroJSON/jsnirf/JSNIRF_specification.md

 thus, having the advantages of being safe, portable, versatile and low-cost.
-In comparison to functional MRI (fMIR), fNIRS not only provides rich functional information including hemodynamic responses of both oxy- and deoxy-hemoglobin concentrations, and is also capable of quantify absolute values or variations of tissue scattering and blood flow with superior temporal resolution.
+In comparison to functional MRI (fMIR), fNIRS not only provides rich functional information including hemodynamic responses of both oxy- and deoxy-hemoglobin concentrations, but also is capable of quantifying absolute values or variations of tissue scattering and blood flow with superior temporal resolution.
 As a result, a steady growth of fNIRS based neuroimaging studies and systems has been observed over the past decade.

-An fNIRS system typically involves an optical unit providing light sources and detectors, a head-gear that couples the optical signals to the head surface, and additional peripheral devices such as optode (source or detector) 3-D position tracking, body physiology (heart rate, SpO2 or respiration, blood pressure) monitoring, and the stimulus control.
-In some multi-modal based fNIRS studies, anatomical scans using MRI/CT or functional monitoring using fMRI, electroencephalography (EEG) or magnetoencephalography (MEG) measurements may also need to be recorded.
+An fNIRS system typically involves an optical unit providing light sources and detectors, a head-gear that couples the optical signals to the head surface, and additional peripheral devices such as optode (optical source or detector) 3-D position tracking, body physiology (heart rate, SpO2 or respiration, blood pressure) monitoring, and stimulus control.
+In some multi-modal based fNIRS studies, anatomical scans using MRI/CT or functional monitoring using fMRI, electroencephalography (EEG) or magnetoencephalography (MEG) may also need to be recorded.

 Most commercially available fNIRS systems use vendor-specific format to store the measured data, making the data difficult to be share among